top of page

 Acts 17:30-31

-Unfortunately, many did not believe or want Jesus as their king, and they plotted to kill him.
-God knew that Jesus would be rejected, but he had a bigger plan to bring more people to him (Acts 2:22-23).
+Unfortunately, many did not believe or want Jesus to be their king, and they plotted to kill him.
+However, God knew that Jesus would be rejected and Jesus died trusting in God to raise him from the dead, knowing that his resurrection would bring more people to believe and repent (Acts 2:22-23, 3:24-26, Luke 21:42, 1 Peter 2:22).

 When Jesus returns, he will raise the dead and give the faithful eternal life, free from temptation to sin.
 (Daniel 12:2, John 5:26-28, 1 Corinthians 15:20-23, 51-54).